-- Planning, conducting, and organizing the research that needs to be done before any real writing can begin - Narrowing down the writing project's focus and making sure it's one that can be fully explained given the time and space constraints on the writer or the writing project - Outlining the project, or making a plan for what to write
+- Planning, conducting, and organizing the research that needs to be done before any real writing can begin. - Narrowing down the writing project's focus and making sure it's one that can be fully explained given the time and space constraints on the writer or the writing project. - Outlining the project, or making a plan for what to write.

-It's important to do this kind of prewriting, because the organizing and clarifying of thoughts and plans that it provides gives writers greater control over their projects and usually saves them time in the long run.
-Effective prewriting enables the writer to be more productive as the writing process continues.
+It's important to do this kind of prewriting because the organizing and clarifying of thoughts and plans that it provides gives writers greater control over their projects and usually saves them time in the long run.